 The key takeaway from the blog post is the startling disconnect between administrative records and ground reality.

-While official documents from the Uttar Pradesh Jal Nigam state that the ₹225-crore sewage project was completed by December 2023, the infrastructure remains dysfunctional, causing severe environmental and health hazards for the residents of Mirzapur.
+While official documents from the Uttar Pradesh Jal Nigam state that the ₹225-crore sewage project was to be completed by December 2023, the infrastructure remains dysfunctional, severely harming the environment and health of the residents of Mirzapur.

 The situation highlights three critical failures:

-• Financial Accountability: Huge sums of public money have been spent without delivering the promised relief to taxpayers.
+• Financial Accountability: Consequently, government officials have spent huge sums of public money without ultimately delivering the promised relief to taxpayers.

 • Infrastructure Neglect: The failure to utilize the 14 MLD STP facility despite the project’s supposed completion.

-• Administrative Apathy: Official responses have been dismissed as “typing errors” or superficial promises of “immediate resolution,” while the community continues to suffer from overflowing drains and waterlogging.
+• Administrative Apathy: Officials dismiss responses as “typing errors” or make superficial promises of “immediate resolution,” while the community suffers from overflowing drains and waterlogging.

 Essentially, the post serves as a call for a formal audit to determine why a “completed” project has failed to function.